Skip to main content

 Barcelona

 Prior to visiting Barcelona, I didn’t know too much about the city and its culture.
-However, I was familiar with the city’s historical relationship with Catholicism, with famous sites such as La Sagrada Familia and Parc Güell.
+I was, however, familiar with the city’s historical relationship with Catholicism, with famous sites such as La Sagrada Familia and Parc Güell.
+Famous for its iconic Catholic churches, can Barcelona really be a destination for LGBTQIA+ travellers?
+Absolutely!

 Granada